zhenweiwang1990/rl-qwen3/README.md

 # Qwen3 Email Agent

-A reinforcement learning project for training and evaluating Qwen3 14B model as an email search agent.
+A complete reinforcement learning project for training **OpenPipe/Qwen3-14B-Instruct** as an email search agent using the **OpenPipe ART** library.
 The agent learns to search through email databases using three tools (search, read, and answer) to answer user queries about their emails.

 ## Features

-- 🚀 **Train Qwen3 14B** on email search tasks using reinforcement learning
+- 🔥 **Full RL Training** with gradient updates using OpenPipe ART (GRPO/PPO)
+- 💾 **Checkpoint Management** - automatic save/load with S3 backup
 - 📊 **Comprehensive Evaluation** with detailed metrics and benchmarking
+- 📈 **WandB Integration** for training monitoring and visualization
 - 🐳 **Docker Support** for easy deployment on CUDA-enabled Linux servers
 - 🍎 **Apple Silicon Support** for training on Mac (MPS backend)
 - 📝 **Detailed Logging** with verbose mode for debugging
 - 🔧 **Flexible Configuration** via environment variables
-- ☁️ **S3 Integration** for model checkpoint backup
+- ☁️ **S3 Integration** for model checkpoint backup and recovery

 ## Project Structure